Differentiated strategies

 Stock availability

 The stock availability target defines the risk of a stock-out and has a direct impact on the safety stock calculation.
 The higher this number the higher the safety stock.
 Typically you set higher targets for cheap fast movers than for expensive slow movers.
-Contact Lanza support for more in-depth coaching on availability setting.
+Contact Lanza support for more in-depth coaching on availability settings.

 Forecast

-Forecast settings contains a hierarchy of settings.
+Demand forecast settings contain a hierarchy of settings.

 Now the complete list of forecast settings appears.
+The most important setting is the planning method.
+There are 4 options:

 • Reactive: forecasting based on historical demand